 The current call flow would look something like this:

 Next, we’ll look at a Voice Menu and how to give callers the option to choose where their call flows to.

 If you have multiple departments or individuals who perform specific functions, then you’ll want to be sure that callers are flowing through to the right people.
 Voice Menus gives a caller the option to choose where their call flows to.

 You can create a Voice Menu by selecting ‘Voice Menus’ in the ‘Your Phones’ menu.

-You will be taken to the following screen which allows you to assign an extension to the Voice Menu and a suitable name.
+You will be taken to the following screen which allows you to create an IVR.

 A Voice Menu (or Interactive Voice Response Menu) plays a custom message, to advise the caller what will happen when a particular number is chosen, and then routes the call once a number is entered.
 Voice Menus can also allow a caller to enter in a particular phone extension, if already known, increasing the number of options that can be chosen.

 A guide on how to create a Voice Menu can be found here.

 Here is how the call flow will look with a Voice Menu added.